What Are Personal Loan Prepayment Penalties?

 Application fee

 Of all the fees on this list, application fees are probably the least common — and can be a sign of predatory lending.
-If a lender wants to charge you to apply for a personal loan, refuse and check with competitors.
+If a lender wants to charge you to apply for a personal loan, consider other lenders instead.